 Expert, Friendly Treatment For The Whole Family

-Our continence and pelvic health physiotherapist, Amy Tinetti, has extensive experience in the management of bladder, bowel and pelvic floor dysfunction in men, women, and children.
+Our Women’s Health Physiotherapist, Amy Tinetti, has extensive experience in the management of bladder, bowel and pelvic floor dysfunction in men, women, and children.
 This includes the management of incontinence, pelvic organ prolapse and bladder, bowel and pelvic pain and pain with intercourse.

 Having these issues can be embarrassing and frustrating.
 We will help you feel comfortable to get on top of it in a warm and welcoming environment.